 Landscape reflections work best with reasonably small apertures.
 The increased depth of fields gives them a lot more impact.
 Start with f/9 or f/10 and then work up from there if those prove insufficient; you could end up at f/16.

-If you wanted to try something different with your photography, then pursuing reflections may pose some exciting challenges that will spark your creativity while helping you hone your skills.
-From now on, be sure to keep a lookout for ways to explore and capture images of the world from a whole new perspective.
+If you wanted to try something different with your photography, pursuing reflections may pose some exciting challenges that will spark your creativity while helping hone your skills.
+From now on, be sure to keep looking for ways to explore and capture images of the world from a whole new perspective.